creepersaur/quark/docs/docs/Instances/custom_properties.md

 - ### `style` <#Stylesheet|rgb(55, 143, 102)>

 Set the stylesheet to be used by objects.
 Must be a stylesheet object.
+Stylesheets have their own custom properties (You'll learn more about this in [stylesheets](?Environment/stylesheets))
 `class` implies that `style` is set.

 ```luau